Pederasty in ancient Greece: Boeotia

-In Thebes, the main polis in Boeotia, renowned for its practice of pederasty, the tradition was enshrined in the founding myth of the city.
-The story was meant to teach by counterexample.
-It depicts Laius, one of the mythical ancestors of the Thebans, in the role of a lover who betrays the father and rapes the son.
-Other Boeotian pederastic myths are the stories of Narcissus and of Heracles and Iolaus.

 The legislator Philolaus of Corinth, lover of the stadion race winner Diocles of Corinth at the Ancient Olympic Games of 728 BC, crafted laws for the Thebans in the 8th century BC that gave special support to male unions, contributing to the development of Theban pederasty in which, unlike other places in ancient Greece, it favored the continuity of the union of male couples even after the younger man reached adulthood, as was the case with him and Diocles, who lived together in Thebes until the end of their lives.

 According to Plutarch, Theban pederasty was instituted as an educational device for boys in order to "soften, while they were young, their natural fierceness", and to "temper the manners and characters of the youth".
 According to tradition, the Sacred Band of Thebes comprised pederastic couples.

 Boeotian pottery, in contrast to that of Athens, does not exhibit the three types of pederastic scenes identified by Beazley.
 The limited survival and cataloguing of pottery that can be proven to have been made in Boeotia diminishes the value of this evidence in distinguishing a specifically local tradition of paiderastia.